mozilla/data-docs/src/concepts/terminology.md

 ## Metric

-A metric is anything that you want to (and can) measure.
+In general: a metric is anything that you want to (and can) measure.
 This differs from a dimension which is a qualitative attribute of data.

+In the context of [Glean](#glean), a metric refers to an instrumented measure for a specific aspect of the product (similar to a [probe](#probe) in Firefox Telemetry).

 ## MAU